emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. It has movies, shows and anime. ✔️
 1. Site tracks last thing watched, but is otherwise lacking watchlists and history. ❌
 1. Site has some sorting options, but more content discoverability options would be nice. ⚠️
-1. Site does have 4K content. ✔️
+1. Site does have its own hosted 4K content. ✔️
 1. Site looks good + works well on mobile. ✔️

 ***